 Reductions as relations

-• Trivially $A\subseteq A$ by using identity transformations.
-Therefore reductions are reflexive relations.
+• Reflexivity of reductions: Trivially $A\subseteq A$ by using identity transformations.

-• If $A\subseteq B$ and $B\subseteq C$ then we can prove that $A\subseteq C$ by composing the transformations.
-Therefore reductions are transitive relations.
+• Transitivity of reductions: If $A\subseteq B$ and $B\subseteq C$ then we can prove that $A\subseteq C$ by composing the transformations.

 A concrete example of this will be discussed later in detail: We can reduce SAT, which is a decidable problem, to the Halting problem, which is an undecidable problem, but the converse is not true (by definition of decidability).